-Norman Cousins, an American journalist, once said, “The eternal quest of the individual human being is to shatter his loneliness.”
+An American journalist, Norman Cousins, once said, “The eternal quest of the individual human being is to shatter his loneliness.”

 Loneliness is a complex emotion because it is specific to the individual and has no root cause.

-This article will help give you some tips, but first, it is important to understand what loneliness is (and what it is not).
+This article will help give you some tips, but first, it is important to understand what loneliness is (and is not).

-“Loneliness is not the same thing as being a private person, or a ‘loner,’ because some of us actually both need and enjoy a lot of time to ourselves.
+“Loneliness is not the same thing as being a private person or a ‘loner,’ because some of us actually both need and enjoy a lot of time to ourselves.
 Loneliness, instead, refers to the difference between the amount of social contact and intimacy you have and the amount you want.
 It’s about feeling isolated, like an outcast.”

-That distance between the social contact and intimacy you currently have, and how much you crave can do so much more than make you feel lonely.
+That distance between the social contact and intimacy you currently have and how much you crave can do much more than make you feel lonely.

-Oliver Hämmig lists some negative effects that can happen to people when they are lonely in his article, “Health Risks Associated With Social Isolation in General and in Young, Middle, and Old Age.
+Oliver Hämmig lists some negative effects that can happen to people when they are lonely in his article, Health Risks Associated With Social Isolation in General and Young, Middle, and Old Age.

 These five tips can give you a way to combat loneliness and live your life to the fullest.

 Since there is no one cause for loneliness, there is no one size fits all therapeutic technique either.